 Wear Compression Stockings

 Compression stockings are devices that are specifically developed to help with the circulation of blood in the veins.
 They squeeze from the ankle up and encourage blood to return to the heart against the flow of gravity.
 Extremely common after surgery, they can also be implemented for people on an outpatient basis for the prevention of venous ulcers.
 People who have compression stockings prescribed should keep them on during the day, particularly while upright.
 While most people can take them off at night, some people may need to wear them even at night, especially if they have a concomitant blood clotting disorder.
-These stockings come in numerous shapes and sizes so rely on a medical professional to help find the compression stocking to meet the needs.
+These stockings come in numerous shapes and size so rely on a medical professional to help find the compression stocking to meet the needs.

 Preserve a Healthy Weight

-People who are either overweight of obese carry extra weight around their legs and abdomen.
+People who are either overweight or obese carry extra weight around their legs and abdomen.
 Gravity pulls this weight down and increases the pressure on the legs.
 In addition to increasing blood pressure, this places extra weight on the skin.
 The skin will start to break down and develop venous ulcers more rapidly than those who maintain a healthy weight.
 People should exercise and focus on a healthy diet if they have trouble with their weight.
 To prevent venous ulcers, avoid sitting or standing for extended lengths of time and elevate the legs to remove pressure from the veins due to gravity.

 Elevate Your Legs

 Blood pressure in the legs increases quicker than other areas of the body due to gravity.
-Gravity pools blood in the legs, increases blood pressure, and leads to venous ulcers.
+Gravity pools blood in the legs increases blood pressure and leads to venous ulcers.
 Therefore, elevate the legs when possible to counteract the forces of gravity.
 When sitting elevate the legs on a stool or cushion.
 When sleeping, elevate the legs with a pillow.
 This will help to reduce blood pressure in the legs and minimize ulcer development.